Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: DESI EDR ECLEs

 MIR photometry from AllWISE indicates Seyfert AGN-like MIR colours, though the most interesting aspect of Raticate's behaviour is seen in the NEOWISE-R dataset, where two distinct MIR outbursts are observed.
-The first was in its active state during the AllWISE observations (seen in both the \textit{W1} and \textit{W2} light curves bands and in the AGN-like \textit{W1}-\textit{W2} colour), though the start and true peak of this outburst occurred prior to the start of observations.
-Raticate then faded between the AllWISE and NEOWISE-R surveys, reaching apparent quiescence at MJD $\sim$~57000 with an accompanying shift to a bluer \textit{W1}-\textit{W2} colour.
-This low state persisted until MJD $\sim$~58000, with brightening and reddening then seen with a significant outburst at MJD $\sim$~58750 reaching a luminosity peak at MJD $\sim$~59250 and a delayed peak redness at MJD $\sim$~59750.
-The MIR light curve then declined towards the previous quiescent state.
+The first was in its active state during the AllWISE observations (seen in both the \textit{W1} and \textit{W2} light curves and in the AGN-like \WOneminusWTwo\ colour), though the start and true peak of this outburst occurred prior to the beginning of observations.
+Raticate then faded between the AllWISE and NEOWISE-R surveys, reaching apparent quiescence at $\sim$~MJD~57000 with an accompanying shift to a bluer \WOneminusWTwo\ colour.
+This low state persisted until $\sim$~MJD~58000, with brightening and reddening then seen with a significant outburst at $\sim$~MJD~58750 reaching a luminosity peak at $\sim$~MJD~59250 and a delayed peak redness at $\sim$~MJD~59750.
+The MIR light curve then declined toward the previous quiescent state.

 Possible explanations for this MIR behaviour include the occurrence of two distinct TDEs, each responsible for one of the outbursts; a repeating partial TDE; or an AGN repeatedly switching on and off.
-Additionally, whilst Raticate is not within the sky-coverage region of LoTSS-DR2, it is not associated with a radio source in either VLA-FIRST or VLASS indicating a lack of radio-loud AGN activity.
+Additionally, whilst Raticate is not within the sky-coverage region of LoTSS-DR2, it is not associated with a radio source in either VLA-FIRST or VLASS, indicating a lack of radio-loud AGN activity.
 We investigate the MIR outburst behaviour and compare to other nuclear transients in Section~\ref{sec:MIR_Comp}.
 For the purposes of this analysis, we conclude that Raticate is the result of the occurrence of at least one TDE.